alexle/alexle.github.com/posts/updating-github-fork-from-original.markdown

-Updating A Github Fork From The Original Repository 08-12-2012
+Keeping A Github Fork Updated
+08-12-2012

 I still find myself having to look up how to update my forked Github repositories so I'm creating a quick post for future use.
-The steps below are what I use to keep the code I've forked current with its main repository.
+The steps below are what I use to keep the code I've forked current with its original repository.

 ###Setting up the Clone###